teedjay/playground-payaramicro/README.md

 ### ExceptionMapper
 It is possible to catch unhandled Exceptions using the jax-rs ExceptionMapper feature.
-Take a look into the `exception` package and use the `ExceptionTriggerResource` below to trigger RuntimeExceptions that will be catched by the `ExceptionMapperUnhandled` and mapped to HTTP 400 BAD_REQUEST with text plain.
+Take a look into the `exception` package and the `ExceptionMapperUnhandled` class to see how this work.

+You can trigger RuntimeExceptions by using the `ExceptionTriggerResource`, a division by zero will generate a ArithmeticException that will be mapped to HTTP 400 BAD_REQUEST with a simple text/plain message.
 ```
 curl -i http://localhost:8080/payaramicro/rest/exception/2      <== returns 10/2
 curl -i http://localhost:8080/payaramicro/rest/exception/0      <== 10/0 trigges ArithmeticException and will be mapped